neon-bindings/rfcs/text/0000-zero-dot-two.md

 } // ...
 ```

+### Remove `ToJsString`

+The `ToJsString` type is incorrectly documented in the API docs as an implementation of `\[\[ToString]]`.
+In fact, it's just a convenience trait for types that are infallibly convertible to `JsString`.
+It ends up not really being needed in the Neon API, and I don't _think_ it's highly used in the community.
+The name is awkward, the definition is unclear, and it's otherwise just taking up API space.

+#### Migration guide

+Change APIs that take `ToJsString` to just directly take `JsString` or `String` or `&str`.

 ### Rename `Key` methods

 Since `Key::get` and `Key::set` have the same method names as `Object::get` and `Object::set`, they confuse the Rust compiler's mechanism for suggesting fixes when Neon users forget to import the `Object` trait.
 That is, when calling `obj.get(...)` or `obj.set(...)`, rustc suggests importing the `Key` trait, when the right suggestion would be `Object`.